 There are two pulmonary arteries, a right and a left.
 They both originate with the pulmonary trunk and carry deoxygenated blood from the right ventricle of the heart to the lungs to become oxygenated.
 Be sure to pay special attention to the fact that this is the one set of arteries that carries deoxygenated blood.
 There are four pulmonary veins, two superiorly and inferiorly on each side, which carry oxygenated blood from the lungs to the left atrium of the heart.
 Once again, be sure to note that these veins carry oxygenated blood back to the heart.
 Students will sometimes become confused about the vasculature linking the heart to the lungs because they create a mental shortcut where arteries carry oxygenated blood and veins deoxygenated blood.
 This is not necessarily true.
 Arteries and veins are defined as such based on whether a blood vessels is carrying something away from or toward the heart.
 Veins throughout the body bring deoxygenated blood back to the heart.
 The pulmonary veins are likewise bringing blood back to the heart, but in this case the blood has been passed through the lungs and become oxygenated.
 The pulmonary arteries are moving blood away from the heart, but in this case the blood is deoxygenated blood from the rest of the body that has been through the heart and is now being moved to the lungs to become oxygenated.
 So, for these two blood vessels, the type of blood carried in arteries and veins is reversed even though the flow of blood in relation to the heart is the same.

 The trachea and bronchi have smooth muscle in their walls, and are therefore under autonomic control.
-Visceral motor and sensory innervation to the bronchi and lungs come from anterior and posterior pulmonary plexuses which lie anterior and posterior to the trachea at its bifurcation into mainstem bronchi.
-The two plexuses are made up of branches off the sympathetic trunk and vagus nerves.
+Visceral motor and sensory innervation to the bronchi and lungs come from pulmonary plexuses which lie anterior and posterior to the trachea at its bifurcation into mainstem bronchi.
+The two plexuses are made up of branches off the sympathetic trunks and vagus nerves.
 Parasympathetic innervation from the vagus nerve constricts bronchioles, and sympathetic innervation from the sympathetic trunk dilates bronchioles.